 AI impact context

 AI makes the first-language question less about memorizing syntax and more about verification.
-RoleMath's Software Developer AI panel uses descriptive Claude usage rows: 39.21% augmentation and 60.79% automation.
+RoleMath's Software Developer AI-usage context uses descriptive Claude usage rows: roughly 39% augmentation and 60% automation-style.
 That is workflow context only, not a hiring forecast.
 It does mean your projects should show how you reason, test, debug, and reject bad output.

 For Python, keep an AI-use log when you generate code, then show how you checked data assumptions, edge cases, and analysis results.
 For JavaScript, show how you checked UI behavior, accessibility, API failures, and security assumptions.
 In both cases, the proof bar is shifting from 'I can produce code' to 'I can define the problem, use tools responsibly, verify behavior, and explain tradeoffs.'